osgi/osgi.enroute.site/_FAQ/200-resolving.md

     slf4j-api-1.7.25.jar
 {: .shell }

-Once the application is started the resolver in the OSGi framework runs, wiring together the Bundles in the application's local respository to create your application.
+Once the application is started the resolver in the OSGi framework runs, wiring together the Bundles in the application's local repository to create your application.

 Note that enRoute supports a simple standalone Application release/run model.
-More sophisticatied runtime behaviours are enabled by OSGi including:
+More sophisticated runtime behaviors are enabled by OSGi including:
 * Dynamic Bundle updates at runtime.
-* Runtime assembly influced by the runtime Environment's Capabilities.
+* Runtime assembly influenced by the runtime Environment's Capabilities.

 ## Conclusion

-The OSGi Resolver is responsible for assembling composite artefacts from selected sets of self-describing OSGi Bundles: so enabling substitution and re-use.
+The OSGi Resolver is responsible for assembling composite artifacts from selected sets of self-describing OSGi Bundles: so enabling substitution and re-use.

 For further details concerning the OSGi Resolver & Repository consult [OSGi Core Release 7 specifications](https://osgi.org/hudson/job/build.core/lastSuccessfulBuild/artifact/osgi.specs/generated/html/core/index.html).